Australia extends Sydney lockdown as COVID-19 outbreak nears 900 infections - Up News Info

 Article content

-“Collectively, as the Victorian community, I’m confident we can get on top of it but if we have to bring additional weapons … we’ll do that,” said the state’s COVID-19 response commander Jeroen Weimar.
-“The next two or three days are going to be absolutely critical.”

-In New South Wales, there are now 71 COVID-19 patients in hospital as a result of the Sydney outbreak, with 20 people in intensive care units (ICU), including one person aged in their 20s and two in their 30s.

-The virus appears to have spread to parts of Sydney previously unaffected, and to regional areas, with a case detected in Goulburn, about 200 km (125 miles) south-west of Sydney.
+The virus appears to have spread to parts of the city previously unaffected, according to a list of potential exposure sites published by health authorities overnight.
+The outbreak has also spread to regional areas, with a case detected in Goulburn, about 200 km (125 miles) south-west of Sydney, and has crossed the border to Victoria state where three cases were reported on Tuesday.

 The outbreak has started to pressure health services, with queues for COVID-19 tests in Fairfield, in Sydney’s south-west, stretching for kilometers overnight due to new health orders requiring people who leave the suburb for work to be tested regularly.